exercism/x86-64-assembly/exercises/concept/black-jack/.docs/hints.md

 ## 3. Calculate the value of an ace

+- The instructions [cmp][cmp] and [test][test] are useful to set flags according to some tested conditions.
+- The instructions [jmp][jmp] and [jcc][jcc] are useful to branch according to flags previously set.
+- When you call a function, the called function may modify a register you are using.
 - Once you have defined the `value_of_card` function, you can call it from other functions.
 - You can use `add` to sum two numbers.
 - You can use `sub` to subtract the second number from the first.